 Let’s first talk about where it is in the body.
 The lower trapezius is located just below the upper trapezius, that one muscle that is always tense and has knots galore on your upper back.
 The lower trapezius is connected to the thoracic spine and the spine of the scapula (aka shoulder blade).
 This forgotten muscle has three important jobs for the proper functioning of the scapula.
 It helps with upward rotation of the scapula which is necessary to reach for things above your head.
 It also helps to depress and adduct the scapula.
-Proper scapula motion is integral for shoulder mobility.
+Lastly, proper scapula motion is integral for shoulder mobility.

 Causes of Lower Trapezius Pain